zahlio/scrapoxy/docs/standard/providers/vscale/index.rst

 =================== ============= ===================================================================================================================================
 Option              Default value Description
 =================== ============= ===================================================================================================================================
-token               none          Credentials for Vscale region              none          Vscale region (example: msk0, spb0) sshKeyName          none          Name of the SSH key plan                none          Type of plan (example: small) name                Proxy         Name of the scalet imageName           none          Name of the image (for the proxy scalet)
+type                none          Must be **vscale** token               none          Credentials for Vscale region              none          Vscale region (example: msk0, spb0) sshKeyName          none          Name of the SSH key plan                none          Type of plan (example: small) name                Proxy         Name of the scalet imageName           none          Name of the image (for the proxy scalet) max                 none          Maximum number of instances for this provider.
+If empty, there is no maximum.
 =================== ============= ===================================================================================================================================